Community governance review

 We hope to conclude the review well before the May 2023 local elections.

-More details about the review and its terms of reference can be seen in the report to the Constitution Committee on 20 September 2018.
+You can see details about the review and its terms of reference in the report to the Constitution Committee on 20 September 2018.
 Community Governance Review Report to Constitution Committee 20 September 2018 (PDF, 95KB)